Nachikulam

 Nachikulam is a village administered by the Udayamarthandapuram Panchayath in Thiruvarur district in the Indian state of Tamil Nadu.
-It is the main line in the East Coast Road.
-It is also a part of Muthupet.
+ECR East Coast Road pass through this village.
+It is also a part of newly formed Muthupet.
+Taluk.

 Demographics

 Nachikulam has a population of roughly 2000 people.
 Tamil is the local language spoken there.

 Geography

 Nachikulam is situated in the southern part of Cauvery delta, between Thiruthuraipoondi and Pattukkottai, and is about around 350 km from Chennai.
-Muthupet is the near by town, about 9 km distant.
+Muthupet is the nearby town, about 9 km distant.